Law enforcement in Malaysia: Sub-police units

 Under the Royal Malaysia Police, other than full-time police, the RMP also employed auxiliary police, volunteer police, and police cadet.

 An auxiliary police in RMP refers to sworn security police serving in other government agencies and key government-linked companies or entities, such as Malaysian Airports Holdings Berhad, Petroleum Nasional Berhad (Petronas), Pos Malaysia Berhad, and Malayan Railways.

 As for the Police Volunteer Reserve (PVR) in RMP which was formed in 1952, it is a special police as well as a supporting unit of the full-time RMP forces, where professionals, entrepreneur or private sector employees and other civil servant could join the volunteer reserve unit to help maintain peace and security of their respective formation.
 PVR is also governed by the same Police Act 1967.

 Another police volunteer unit under the RMP is the Police Undergraduate Voluntary Corps or SUKSIS, which is opened for undergraduates in public universities.
 Its members are required to undergoing periodic training for three years in their respective university and will be commissioned as Inspector SUKSIS by the Inspector General of Police at the end of their training.
-They are conidered as volunteer police and has the same powers as full-time police, if they were mobilized or assigned to police duties.
+They are considered as volunteer police and has the same powers as full-time police, if they were mobilized or assigned to police duties.